-Aix-en-Provence, located in the south of France, is known for its picturesque vistas, Mediterranean climate, and sense of history.
-A wonderful place where the city and university meet, Aix-en-Provence has been a center of study for French students since its first university was founded in the 15th century.
-More than forty thousand students live and study in the city.
-Institute for American Universities (IAU) School of Humanities and Social Sciences is located in the heart of this academic community – in the oldest part of town, next to the Institut d'Etudes Politiques and opposite the Cathédrale Saint-Sauveur.
+Aix-en-Provence, located in the south of France, is known for its picturesque vistas, delightful Mediterranean climate, and rich sense of history.
+An easy-going yet chic place where the city and university meet, Aix-en-Provence has been a center of study for French students since its first university was founded in the 15th century.
+Today, more than forty thousand students live and study in the city.
+IAU College School of Humanities and Social Sciences is located in the heart of this academic community in the oldest part of town, next to the Institut d'Etudes Politiques and opposite the Cathédrale Saint-Sauveur.

-Not only is Provence noted for its spectacular landscapes and climate, it is renowned for its regional cuisine, wines, and autonomous culture.
+Not only is Provence noted for its spectacular landscapes and climate, it is renowned for its world-famous cuisine, wines, and autonomous culture.
 Locals embrace living the good life, strolling its many pedestrian-only neighborhoods and perusing the bountiful outdoor markets.
 Provence’s beautiful vistas have famously drawn artists here for generations including Cézanne, Van Gogh, and Matisse.

 Fairfield University, a Jesuit institution, is a fully accredited university and member of the New England Association of Schools and Colleges.
 Recognized by the Italian government as an institution of higher learning in Italy, Fairfield University is also a member of AACUPI, the Association of American College and University Programs in Italy.
 All students will receive a Fairfield University transcript with letter grades.